Agnessofia/coda22/README.md

 # Introduction

 In this workshop [Marcelo Buzato](mailto:mbuzato@unicamp.br) and [I](mailto:rll307@unicamp.br) are going to discuss some strategies of Twitter text analysis.
-It was produced in order to assist colleagues who work in the area of Corpus Linguistics and Systemic Functional Linguistics, as a way to use R in their research.
+It was produced in order to assist colleagues who work in the area of Corpus Linguistics and Systemic Functional Linguistics.
 It is part of my [CNPq](http://www.cnpq.br) - project and seeks to make corpus tools and `R` accessible.

-Please feel free to help in the codes and tutorial improvement.
-If you see any mistake or possibility for code rewriting, please let us know.
+Please feel free to tell us your opinion  regarding the codes and some tutorial improvement.

 # Contents

-This course covers some tools for corpus and discourse analysis using **R**'s language and packages.
-It is intended to be a hands-on introduction, so some important issues might be left behind due to lack of time.
+This workshop is intended to be a hands-on introduction, so some important issues might be left behind due to lack of time.

 ## Scripts